mwong770/Bamazon/README.md

 ![screenshot of database connection](/screenshots/Database_Connection.png)

-* Comment out the database (unless you already created it in MySQL Workbench), and enter your password, if you have one.
+* Enter your MySQL password, if you have one.
-* Run the code you just modified in the terminal.
-* Uncomment out the database.
-(You'll need to connect to the database later.)
-* Now that you are connected to MySQL Workbench, run bamazonSchema.sql to create the database and tables, then bamazonSeeds.sql to populate the tables.
+* To create the database and tables and then populate the tables, you can run the .sql files in the terminal by going to the Bamazon folder and typing "mysql -uroot -p < bamazonSchema.sql" and "mysql -uroot -p < bamazonSeeds.sql"), or you can run bamazonSchema.sql and bamazonSeeds.sql in MySQL Workbench.

 ## <a name="usage"></a> :crystal_ball: Usage